trumank/retoc/README.md

-  to-zen                Converts assets and shaders from Legacy to Zen get                   Get chunk by index and write to stdout dump-test             Dump test gen-script-objects    Generate script objects global container from UE reflection data JSON see https://github.com/trumank/meatloaf print-script-objects  Print script objects from container help                  Print this message or the help of the given subcommand(s)
+  to-zen                Converts assets and shaders from Legacy to Zen get                   Get chunk by index and write to stdout dump-test             Dump test gen-script-objects    Generate script objects global container from UE reflection data .jmap see https://github.com/trumank/jmap print-script-objects  Print script objects from container help                  Print this message or the help of the given subcommand(s)